amoghub/WeatherTether/README.md

 # WeatherTether

 WeatherTether is a weather application built to provide accurate and descriptive weather to an inputted location.
-Users can change the location of their choosing through a text field.
+Users can change the weather location by inputting a city / country name into a text field.
 Users can also change the degree type through a convenient switch, next to the input location textfield.

 # Code

-WeatherTether uses the most renouned API for weather information and hourly forecasts: The OpenWeather API.
-Link for the API is here:
+WeatherTether uses the most renouned API for weather information and hourly forecasts: OpenWeather API.

+Link for the API can be found here: https://openweathermap.org/api

+By

 WeatherTether